wonderhouse-design/wonderhouse-design.github.io/content/pricing.md

 permalink: /pricing/
 ---

+Pricing is dependent on the category of work

 - **Initial 90 minute consultation**: $99

 - **In-house 3 hour organising sessions** (ideally weekly or bi-monthly): $250